ritza-co/openapi-reference-documentation/reference/paths/operations/content.md

 A map of Media Types (including wildcards) to a [Media Type Object](/openapi/paths/operations/content#media-type-object) that describes the content of the request or response as it relates to the media type consumed or produced.

 The key in the map is a [media or MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) that determines how the content is encoded.
 This media type can include wildcards indicating a range of media types it covers.
-For example, `application/*` would match `application/json`, `application/xml`, and so on, and `*/*` would match any media type.
+For example, `application/*` would match `application/json`, `application/xml`, and so on.
 It can be explicitly defined to match only a single media type, for example, `application/json; charset=utf-8`.

 Where both a wildcard and a specific media type are defined, the specific media type definition takes precedence.